Visiting London in June: What to Pack, Weather, Events & Things to Do (2023)

 - Bring 1-2 pairs of shorts or light dresses, a pair of pants or jeans for a more casual yet fashionable alternative, and a couple of t-shirts.

-- Bring one nicer outfit – while London is both more formal than the U.S. but more casual than it used to be, there’s one specific event you’ll want to dress nicely for… read on to discover which one!
+- Bring one nicer outfit – while London is both more formal than the U.S. and more casual than it used to be, there’s one specific event you’ll want to dress nicely for… read on to discover which one!

 - Pack a hoodie or a light jacket because London evenings tend to get a bit chilly.